Lucasfrota/AndroidMLModelDeserializer/README.md

 # AndroidMLModelDeserializer

-This tool allows you to use pretrained models in you android App
+This tool allows you to use pretrained machine learning models in you android App easily

-# How to use
+# How to install

 Add in your project build.gradle at the end of repositories
 ```